XiaosuTong/Spatial/NCAR/myloess/README.md

 regression fit.
 The maximum of k is 15, which means we only can have 4 predictors at most.
   5. In ehg127, for design matrix, a preliminary factorization X = QR into R and Q with Q'Q = I followed by SVD of R allows the pseudo-inverse to be computed efficiently.
+  6. ehg106, the q nearest are searched by sorting based on the distance of big circle distance.
-  6. Not sure what is vval2?
+  7. Not sure what is vval2?

 - lowese: interpolation based on kd-tree
 ```